phamtrongthang123/torchism/README.md

 Remember to use collate_fn [x for x in batch] at the end of loader to merge them.

 Then the rest of the job about data is for model to play around.
+### Versioning each exp
+Even if it fails, commit a tag into it with comments.
+Remember this common practice.